relliko/Deeps/README.md

 # Deeps for Ashita v4
 Credit to kjLotus for the original version of Deeps that was the basis for this update.

+Special thanks to Thorny for help with refactoring and general advice and tips on Ashita development!

 Forked from https://git.ashitaxi.com/Plugins/Deeps

 ## Installation